darkerbit/omoribot3/USAGE.md

 (New) You can consult the chart below to find the common colours used in OMORI.
 Just pass the name into `[color]`, e.g. `[color=weapon]`.

 ![OMORI colour chart](assets/colour_chart.png)

+## EXTRA COMMANDS

+All of these extra commands support `&DEBUG&` also.

+- `?portrait`: Displays just the given portrait framed in a box.
+- `?text`: Displays just the given text framed in a box.
+Same settings as the character name.